 Yes, her eyes burned for me, but hotter than I had dreamed.

 It was too late to recalculate.

 She looked around and the workshop fell down.
-There was nothing I could do I ran outside through the liquefied steel raining down, out onto the flat.
+There was nothing I could do.
+I ran through a rain of liquid steel out onto the flat.
 I moaned and beat my head.

 What had I made?
 What had I wrought?

 Then I turned.
 Now she could see the world outside.
 In dismay she was burning everything she saw.
 The workshop was bubbling.
 The town was cut by arcs of fire and the saltbush was scorched out to the skyline.
 The trees were gone and their shadows stood in their places The gulf died back under yelps of steam.
 The steam turned to clouds, but even the clouds could not hold together under her look.
 Her face went white while the land around turned black.

 She looked for a way to get out of the sun, but everything that could give shade was burnt.